 Today’s technology in cars and trucks focuses on easier and safer driving.
 We have lane departure warnings, backup cameras, and automated emergency brakes.
 All of these technologies are helpful and well-intentioned, but the number of accidents hasn’t really gone down.
 Why?

-But the overall point is still the same.
-Drivers, especially professional drivers, need to understand how important it is to develop good driving habits until they become automatic behaviors.
+We’re not saying this so you disable all of your driver’s back-up cameras and lane warning signals.
+Those are helpful tools when used properly.
+We’re just pointing out that drivers, especially professional drivers, need to understand how important it is to develop good driving habits until they become automatic behaviors.
 They need to always remain on alert and aware of everything going on around them.
 Technology is helpful when used right, but it shouldn’t become what drivers rely upon.

 Use technology wisely and cautiously.
 There is nothing wrong with using a backup camera to make it into the dock easier or a GPS to find the closest rest stop.
 There are times and places for technology.
 But professional drivers should know those times and places.
 On the road, there is no replacement for safe, professional driving.
-Keep driving the way you learned -LLLC, defensively- and you can be sure that you are driving as safely as you can and bringing as little risk to the road as you can.